 “Order” means an enforcement order issued under WAC 173-340-540 or an agreed order issued under WAC 173-340-530.

+“Overburdened community” means the term as defined in RCW 70A.02.010(11).

-“Owner or operator” means any person that meets the definition of this term in RCW 70.105D.020(12).
+“Owner or operator” means any person that meets the definition of this term in RCW 70A.305.020(22).

 “PAHs (carcinogenic)” or “cPAHs” means those polycyclic aromatic hydrocarbons substances, PAHs, identified as A (known human) or B (probable human) carcinogens by the United States Environmental Protection Agency.
 These include benzo(a)anthracene, benzo(b)fluoranthene, benzo(k)fluoranthene, benzo(a)pyrene, chrysene, dibenzo(a,h)anthracene, and indeno(1,2,3-cd)pyrene.

+“Performance monitoring” means a type of compliance monitoring described in WAC 173-340-410.

+“Periodic review” means a remedial action that consists of a review conducted by Ecology under WAC 173-340-420.

-“Permanent solution” or “permanent cleanup action” means a cleanup action in which cleanup standards of WAC 173-340-700 through 173-340-760 can be met without further action being required at the site being cleaned up or any other site involved with the cleanup action, other than the approved disposal of any residue from the treatment of hazardous substances.
+“Permanent solution” or “permanent cleanup action” means a cleanup action in which cleanup standards of Part 7 of this chapter can be met without further action being required at the site being cleaned up or any other site involved with the cleanup action, other than the approved disposal of any residue from the treatment of hazardous substances.

 “Person” means an individual, firm, corporation, association, partnership, consortium, joint venture, commercial entity, state government agency, unit of local government, federal government agency, or Indian tribe.

+“Picocurie” or “pCi” means 10-12 curie.

+“PLIA” means the pollution liability insurance agency.

-“Picocurie” or “pCi” means 10-12 curie.“Point of compliance” means the point or points where cleanup levels established in accordance with WAC 173-340-720 through 173-340-760 shall be attained.
+“Point of compliance” means the point or points where cleanup levels established in accordance with WAC 173-340-720 through 173-340-760 must be attained.
 This term includes both standard and conditional points of compliance.
-A conditional point of compliance for particular media is only available as provided in WAC 173-340-720 through 173-340-760.
+A conditional point of compliance for particular environmental media is only available as provided in WAC 173-340-720 through 173-340-760.

 “Polychlorinated biphenyls” or “PCB mixtures” means those aromatic compounds containing two benzene nuclei with two or more substituted chlorine atoms.
-For the purposes of this chapter, PCB includes those congeners which are identified using the appropriate analytical methods as specified in WAC 173-340-830.
+For the purposes of this chapter, PCB includes those congeners which are identified using the appropriate analytical methods specified by Ecology under WAC 173-340-830.

 “Polycyclic aromatic hydrocarbons” or “PAH” means those hydrocarbon molecules composed of two or more fused benzene rings.
-For the purpose of this chapter, PAH includes those compounds which are identified and quantified using the appropriate analytical methods as specified in WAC 173-340-830.
+For the purpose of this chapter, PAH includes those compounds which are identified and quantified using the appropriate analytical methods specified by Ecology under WAC 173-340-830.
 The specific compounds generally included are acenaphthene, acenaphthylene, fluorene, naphthalene, anthracene, fluoranthene, phenanthrene, benzo[a]anthracene, benzo[b]fluoranthene, benzo[k]fluoranthene, pyrene, chrysene, benzo[a]pyrene, dibenzo[a,h]anthracene, indeno[1,2,3-cd]pyrene, and benzo[ghi]perylene.

-“Potentially liable person” means any person who the department finds, based on credible evidence, to be liable under RCW 70.105D.040.
+“Potentially liable person” means any person who Ecology finds, based on credible evidence, to be liable under RCW 70A.305.040.

-“Practicable” means capable of being designed, constructed and implemented in a reliable and effective manner including consideration of cost.
-When considering cost under this analysis, an alternative shall not be considered practicable if the incremental costs of the alternative are disproportionate to the incremental degree of benefits provided by the alternative over other lower cost alternatives.“Practical quantitation limit” or “PQL” means the lowest concentration that can be reliably measured within specified limits of precision, accuracy, representativeness, completeness, and comparability during routine laboratory operating conditions, using department approved methods.
+“Practicable” means capable of being designed, constructed, and implemented in a reliable and effective manner including consideration of cost.
+An alternative is not practicable if its incremental costs are disproportionate to its incremental degree of benefits, compared to another alternative.
+Whether a cleanup action uses permanent solutions to the maximum extent practicable is determined using the procedures in WAC 173-340-360(6).

+“Practical quantitation limit” or “PQL” means the lowest concentration that can be reliably measured within specified limits of precision, accuracy, representativeness, completeness, and comparability during routine laboratory operating conditions, using Ecology approved methods.